-A final reflection provides many opportunities for learning: it provides open spaces for giving and receiving feedback, inspired reflection and possibly even new innovative ideas and can be a good way to close a process.
+A final reflection provides many opportunities for learning: it provides open spaces for giving and receiving feedback, inspires reflection and possibly surface new innovative ideas and can be a good way to close a process.
 Remember to ensure that this is a safe place for all participants to provide feedback - and make sure only questions of understanding are asked.
-An evaluative process is also an opportunity to put forward small tensions that may have arisen in the workshop and to see how these could be resolved.
-If successful and this process is a postive experience for all this can strengthen the bonds between the partcipants of such process.
+An evaluative process is also an opportunity to surface tensions that may have arisen in the workshop and resolve them.

+If successful and this process is a positive experience for all it can strengthen the bonds between the participants of such process.